-At the other end of the spectrum, we have a panel of 15,000 that does over 80 projects a year, much of it quantitative.
-They have multiple segments of consumers that need to be targeted for different initiatives, and more standard monetary incentives are given for participation.
+At the other end of the spectrum, we have a panel of 12,500 that does over 80 projects a year, much of it quantitative.
+They have multiple segments of consumers who are targeted for different initiatives, and more standard monetary incentives are given for participation.